 Another source of uncertainty is the data.
 The commercial catch is unknown before 1974 and is estimated with uncertainty before 1995.
 Major differences may exist between the catches we assume and what was actually taken.
-In addition, non-commercial catch estimates are poorly determined and could be substantially different from what was assumed, although generally non-commercial catches appear to be relatively small compared with commercial catch.
-The estimate of illegal catch in particular is uncertain.
+In addition, non-commercial catch estimates, including illegal catch, are poorly determined and could be substantially different from what was assumed.

-Tag-recapture data were mainly from the Catlin areas and therefore may not reflect fully the average growth in the population.
+Tag-recapture data were mainly from the Catlin areas and therefore may not reflect fully the average growth in the whole of the PAU 5D population.
 Model estimates of stock status were sensitive to the range of possible growth values examined.
-Maturity data were collected from Catlin West and may not represent the population either.
+Maturity data were collected from Catlin West and may not represent the entire population either.
 Length frequency data collected from the commercial catch may not represent the commercial catch with high precision.
 The research diver survey covered only the Catlin Area, the abundance indices and associated length frequencies were unlikely to represent the trend in the whole population.